Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles: Inverted ODMR contrast

-\emph{Inverted ODMR contrast}.---The NV center hosts an electronic spin-triplet ground state, where, in the absence of perturbations, the $\ket{m_s=\pm 1}$ sublevels are degenerate and sit $\Delta_{\textrm{ZFS}} = 2.87$~GHz above the $\ket{m_s=0}$ state [Fig.~\ref{fig:1}(b)].
+The NV center hosts an electronic spin-triplet ground state, where, in the absence of perturbations, the $\ket{m_s=\pm 1}$ sublevels are degenerate and sit $\Delta_{\textrm{ZFS}} = 2.87$~GHz above the $\ket{m_s=0}$ state [Fig.~\ref{fig:1}(b)].
 In high-density NV ensembles, this degeneracy is lifted most strongly by the local charge environment which directly couples the $\ket {m_s = \pm 1}$ sublevels; this leads to typical ground-state ODMR spectra which exhibit a pair of heavy-tailed resonances centered around $\Delta_{\textrm{ZFS}}$ [inset, Fig.~\ref{fig:1}(a)] \cite{mittiga2018imaging,1_footnote_strain}.

 Such ODMR spectra are usually obtained using continuous-wave \emph{off-resonant} optical excitation, in which the NV center is initialized and read out with laser frequency detuned far above the zero-phonon line (ZPL), $\nu_{\textrm{ZPL}}$ [Fig.~\ref{fig:1}(b)].
-Identical spectra are observed at both room temperature and cryogenic conditions [inset, Fig. \ref{fig:1}(a)].
+During such off-resonant excitation, the $\ket{m_s= \pm1}$ states fluoresce less brightly than the $\ket{m_s=0}$ state.
+Moreover, in the absence of microwave excitation, the NV population accumulates in the $\ket{m_s = 0}$ state, owing to the spin-selective branching ratio of the singlet-decay channel.
+Applying resonant microwave excitation thus drives the population from the (brighter) $\ket{m_s = 0}$ state to the (dimmer) $\ket{m_s = \pm 1}$ states.
+This leads to the typically observed negative-contrast ODMR feature [inset, Fig. \ref{fig:1}(a)].
+We note that for off-resonant driving, identical spectra are observed at both room temperature and cryogenic conditions [inset, Fig. \ref{fig:1}(a)].

 In contrast, continuous-wave ODMR spectra taken with an optical drive near resonance with the ZPL exhibit a marked temperature dependence characterized by two principal features [Fig. \ref{fig:1}(a)].
 Most prominently, for temperatures $\lesssim45~\si{\kelvin}$, the resonances \emph{invert}, becoming a pair of narrow, positive-contrast peaks \cite{akhmedzhanov_optically_2016}.
 The entire spectrum, however, does not invert: Rather, these sharp peaks sit inside a broad envelope of negative contrast which is relatively temperature independent.